matyb/java-koans/README.md

 Something's wrong:
 ==================
-* If the koans app is constantly timing out compiling a koan, your computer may be too slow to compile the class with the default timeout value.
+* If the koans app is constantly timing out compiling a koan, your computer may be too slow to compile the koan classes with the default timeout value.
 Update the compile_timeout_in_ms property in koans/app/config/config.properties with a larger value and try again.